coderefinery/git-intro/content/browsing.md

    Try to click on some of the commits to see what changed.
    (Hint: "History" in the view of a single file.)
 1. Which recipes include the ingredient "salt"?
-   (Hint: the Github search.
+   (Hint: the GitHub search.
 From the repository view, it should offer the filter "repo:coderefinery/recipe-book" by default.
 What if you add a search term?)
 1. In the Guacamole recipe, find out who modified each line last and when